ETS-Next-Gen/writing_observer/docs/workshop.md

     # useful for quickly seeing the system up and running
     test_case_insecure: true

+# Make sure the redis_connection is pointed at the right host
+redis_connection:
+  redis_host: localhost
+  redis_port: 6379

+# Typically students need to be associated with a classroom; however,
+# specifying `all` creates a single class with all available students.
+roster_data:
+    source: all

 # update session information
 aio:
     session_secret: asupersecretsessionkeychosenbyyou
     session_max_age: 3600

-# If you are using Docker compose, you should change the redis host to
-redis_connection:
-  redis_host: redis
-  redis_port: 6379

 # Allow all incoming events
 event_auth: